 Dr. Holly Ryan, Writing Center Coordinator

 Dr. Ryan has worked in writing centers since her freshman year at Eastern Connecticut State University.
 Following her tutoring days, she acted as the Associate Director of Duke University's Writing Studio, and in 2010, she joined the faculty at Penn State Berks as an Assistant Professor of English and Writing Center Coordinator.
 Since becoming the Writing Center Coordinator, Dr. Ryan has transitioned the Writing Center to an entirely undergraduate, peer tutoring space.
 Additionally, she has been conducting research in the Writing Center.
-This year she has two projects: one that evaluates the impact of classroom visits on student attitudes toward the Writing Center and one that assesses how well students transfer the writing strategies they learn in the Writing Center from paper to paper.
+This year she is examining gender dynamics in writing peer tutoring.

 Elizabeth Boulanger, Undergraduate Tutor

 Elizabeth Boulanger is a Professional Writing major.
 She is interested in reading and writing for pleasure to pass the time.
 She enjoys working in the Writing Center because she gets to help others find the joy in writing.
 Her interests include working with ESL students to help them find the best way to work with the English language.

 Chris Brendel is a senior CAS major.
 Chris has returned from studying abroad in England.
 He has been an avid reader and writer for as long as he can remember, and his interest in helping others become better writers led him to tutor at the Writing Center.
 He is particularly interested in English as a Second Language tutoring and in finding ways to incorporate language theory into his sessions.